 Domaine Moulin Tacussel produces 2 red Chateauneuf du Pape wines and one white Chateauneuf du Pape wine.

-Domaine Moulin Tacussel Hommage a Henry Tacussel is most often a blend of 95% old vine Grenache and a small portion of Syrah that averages about 5% of the blend.
-The wine is aged in a combination of mostly used French oak barrels and a percentage of new, French oak barrels for 12-14 months.
-The production is quite small with about 100 cases of wine being produced per vintage.
+Domaine Moulin Tacussel Hommage a Henry Tacussel is most often a blend of almost 100% old vine Grenache and a small portion of Syrah that averages less than 5% of the blend.
+The terroir is mostly sandy soil in the Palestor lieu-dit.

 In 2012 Domaine Moulin Tacussel produced a Vieilles Vignes bottling made from 100% old vine Grenache planted in the Charbonnieres lieu-dit.
 The wine was aged in foudres for 12 months before bottling.